 Now for the rest of the night.
 How was that going to go?
 How many times would he wake up and climb out?
 Would I have to stand guard on his bedroom door like he was some sort of criminal in hospital?
 But it was actually okay.
 He woke (as normal) at about 3am and cried for me.
 I did my usual, taking the path of least resistance, of bringing him into my bed to save him waking up Twin Two.
 Even though I hate co-sleeping.
 So there were no breakout antics at all.

 In fact on the subject of co-sleeping, I was kind of hoping that putting them in big boy beds would be a way of bringing an end to the bed invasion.
 Don’t get me wrong, I do love a cuddle.
 But it’s happening pretty much every night and getting annoying.
+Getting to sleep some nights is bad enough as it is, even though I have a special contoured memory foam pillow for sleep apnea compilation.
+It’s great and really helps, but nothing works 100% when your sleep is interrupted by twins every night!

 The other night both twins were in with us, they both wanted me to be next to them, so I was wedged in between them not being able to move.
 Typically had to be a night the Other Half was home taking up precious space in the bed.
 I spent the next four hours clinging on to Twin Two with one hand, for fear he’d roll off the side of the bed onto our unforgiving hardwood floor.
 With Twin One’s arms splayed out shoving me in the face.
 Whilst also having zero room to move into any kind of comfortable position myself.
 My back was agony by the morning.